North-Sea-Transition-Authority/offshore-safety-directive/documentation/migration/migration-steps.md

 ## 2. Write the raw appointment data to the Energy Portal database

 ### Wellbore appointments prerequisites
-- Remove columns C-L and columns S-U in the well migration template sheet
 - Add an ID column in column A with a series of unique integer IDs

 ### Installation appointments prerequisites
-- Remove columns I and J in the installation migration template sheet
 - Add an ID column in column A with a series of unique integer IDs

 ### Forward approval appointments prerequisites
-- Remove columns N in the forward approval migration template sheet
 - Add an ID column in column A with a series of unique integer IDs

 ### Migrate the raw data into the database